Managing Corn Harvest

 By Nora Schultz, Sales Agronomist, CCA

-Corn Drydown – According to Iowa State University this corn crop is averaging 5-10 days behind normal corn maturity.
-This is important to understand when considering corn dry down.
+According to Iowa State University this corn crop is averaging 5-10 days behind normal corn maturity.
+This is can affect corn dry down.
 In general, corn dries 0.5-1.0% per day in September and 0.25-0.5% per day in October.
 Being a little behind may mean more trips to the field to scout for your desired moisture.